-The American mink is native to the forested areas near rivers, streams, lakes, ponds and marshes in North America.
-The American mink and its recently extinct cousin the sea mink († Neovison macrodon), have been considered the only “true” species of mink.
-The supposed European mink is actually a semi-aquatic polecat, being much closer related to the European polecat and Siberian weasel.(1)(2) The American mink was once considered a weasel of the genus Mustela, but in 1999 its Latin name was changed to Neovison.(3)
+American mink are native to the forested areas near rivers, streams, lakes, ponds and marshes in North America.
+American mink and their recently extinct cousin the sea mink († Neovison macrodon), have been considered the only “true” species of mink.
+The supposed European mink is actually a semi-aquatic polecat; being much closer related to the European polecat and Siberian weasel.(1)(2) The American mink was once considered a weasel of the genus Mustela, but in 1999 the Latin name was changed to Neovison.(3)

 The American mink’s fur is usually dark brown with white patches on the chin, chest, and throat areas.
-The fur is soft and thick, with oily guard hairs that waterproof the animal’s coat.(4) The summer coat is generally shorter, sparser and duller than the winter coat.(5) The American mink has partially webbed toes, supporting its semi-aquatic nature.(6)
+The fur is soft, smooth and thick, with oily guard hairs that waterproof the animal’s coat.(4) The summer coat is generally shorter, sparser and duller than the winter coat.(5) The American mink have partially webbed toes, supporting their semi-aquatic nature.(6)

 Winter coat: Longer, denser, silkier and much darker in colour.

-The diet of American minks varies with the season.
+The diet of American minks varies by season and region.
 During the summer they consume crayfish and small frogs, as well as smaller mammals such as shrews, rabbits, mice, and muskrats.
-Fish, ducks and other water fowl provide additional food choices.(7)
+Fish, ducks and other water fowl provide additional food choices.(11)

-Due to selective breeding, farm-bred American minks can range in colour from beiges, greys; to a brown that is almost black.(8) You’ll often see them portrayed as pure white in visual media, but this colour too is only created through selective breeding.
-A mink’s natural colour in the wild is brown.
-In the wild, their diet consists of rodents, fish, crustaceans, amphibians, and birds.(9)
+Due to selective breeding, farm-bred American minks can range in colour from beiges, greys; to a brown that is almost black.(14) You’ll often see them portrayed as pure white in visual media, but this colour too is only created through selective breeding.
+The American mink’s natural colour in the wild is brown.

 Introduced range and fur farming

 The American mink is a semiaquatic species native to North America.
-Its fur has been highly prized for use in clothing, with hunting giving way to fur-farming.
-Their treatment on fur farms has been a focus of animal rights and animal welfare activism.(10) Between the 1920s and 1950s, American minks were imported to Europe, the USSR and southern South America for fur-farming.
-Today in parts of Europe, released or escaped American minks have been classified as an invasive species and linked to the decline of the European mink,(11)(12) as well as other small mammals and birds.
-Similar to the importation of stoats in New Zealand, it was human self-interest and irresponsibility that led to this ecological disruption, not the imported mink.
+Their fur has been highly prized for use in clothing, with hunting giving way to fur-farming.
+Their treatment on fur farms has been a focus of animal rights and animal welfare activism.(15) Between the 1920s and 1950s, American minks were imported to Europe, the USSR and southern South America for fur-farming.
+Today in parts of Europe, released or escaped American minks have been classified as an invasive species and linked to the decline of the European mink,(16)(17) as well as other small mammals and birds.
+Similar to the importation of stoats in New Zealand, it was human greed and irresponsibility that led to this ecological disruption, not the imported mink.

 Tail length: 15.6–24.7 cm / 6–10 in (males), 14.8–21.5 cm / 6–8 in (females)